awsumcoder/Gmail-Dupe/README.md

 # Gmail-Dupe
-A Gmail duplicate application using angular
+A Gmail duplicate application using Angular.JS